617-470-9950 Toll Free 866-565-1516

 Your Bill of Lading should be fully accurate and complete before you sign.
 Watch for these common red flags:

 If anything looks off, pause the move and ask for clarification before proceeding.
+A reputable mover will never pressure you to sign without reviewing the document first.

-Once your Bill of Lading is signed and the move is complete, it’s important to save both a digital and printed copy for your records.
+Once your Bill of Lading is signed and the move is complete, save both a digital and printed copy for your records.
 This document acts as your official proof of service, detailing what was moved, when it was moved, and under what terms.
-If you ever need to file a damage claim, verify charges, or settle a dispute, your Bill of Lading will be the first point of reference.
-Treat it like a receipt, a contract, and an insurance safeguard all in one.
+If you ever need to file a damage claim, verify charges, or settle a dispute with your mover, the Bill of Lading will be the first point of reference.

-At Poseidon Moving, we take the time to review the Bill of Lading with every customer, both before and after the move, so that nothing is left unclear.
-From service details to valuation coverage, we ensure you understand what you’re signing and what it means for your protection.
-If you have questions, need help interpreting your estimate, or are planning a future move, our team is here to help.
-Get your free quote today and experience a moving process built on clarity and trust.
+At Poseidon Moving, we review the Bill of Lading with every customer before and after the move so nothing is left unclear.
+From service details to valuation coverage, we make sure you understand what you’re signing and what it means for your protection.

 Tags: